alanphys/BeamSchemeV1/doc/BSHelp14.rst

 Protocols
 =========

+Protocols are groups of :ref:`parameters<Parameters>`.
 From version 0.5 BeamScheme supports definable protocol and parameter sets.
 A library of standard protocols is supplied.
 These may be edited and renamed or new protocols defined.

 .. toctree::
    :maxdepth: 2